ansh07verma/laser-turret-tracking-system/README.md

 # Real-Time Target Tracking Laser Turret

-Embedded system for real-time target detection and tracking using TM4C123GXL microcontroller.
+> Real-time embedded system integrating sensing, control, and actuation using TM4C123GXL.

 ---

 ## 📌 Overview

-This project implements an autonomous laser turret that detects and tracks objects using an ultrasonic sensor.
-The system performs continuous scanning and locks onto targets within a defined threshold distance.
+This project implements an autonomous laser turret capable of detecting and tracking objects in real time using an ultrasonic sensor.

-The design integrates sensing, actuation, and display modules to simulate a real-time embedded tracking system for surveillance and robotics applications.
+The system continuously scans its surroundings and locks onto targets within a predefined threshold distance.
+It integrates sensing, actuation, and display modules to simulate an intelligent embedded tracking system for robotics and surveillance applications.

 ---